 The information related to the amount shall be provided as per specification described in Section 8.8.

-Property
+Property (repeat as necessary)

 The information related to the property shall be provided as per specification described in Section 8.9.
 For cells or other complex material an additional field is necessary that will contain a substance id related to the qualitative property that describes the material.
 This field will be used predominantly to describe specific antigens present or absent on cell surfaces.
 The presence of such antigens is a defining property of the cells.
 (Example: CD54+ cells would have Substance ID to identify the CD54 antigen as part of the property description.)